bgenev/impulse-xdr/README.md

 5. **Personal workstation.** Deploy on your laptop and gain instant security visibility and threat-detection.

-6. **IOT device, Raspberry Pi or similar.** Light sensors can be installed on any device that provides ssh access.
+6. **IOT device, Raspberry Pi or similar.** Light sensors can be installed on any Linux device that provides ssh access.

 7. **Install on local VM and learn cybersecurity/sysadmin.** The level of visibility provided by Impulse means that you can use it to learn and play around with Linux environments.
 Deploy on localhost VM, then modify system settings or try to attack the VM and observe what changes in the “IOT History” dashboard.

-### How to get started and documentation
+## 📘 How to get started and documentation

 Set up deep security visibility and protection for your infrastructure in two steps: